Skip to content

 Version Introspection

-popoto.__version__ resolves to the installed distribution's version string via importlib.metadata (PEP 566). pyproject.toml is the single source of truth — the package exposes whatever release-please wrote to [project] .version.
+popoto.__version__ resolves to the installed distribution's version string via importlib.metadata (PEP 566). pyproject.toml is the single source of truth — the package exposes whatever is set in [project].version.
 When importing from an uninstalled source tree, __version__ falls back to the PEP 440-compliant sentinel "0.0.0+unknown".

 import popoto